Areas of Focus

 Disaster Preparedness/Response:

-The Disaster Preparedness Committee educates themselves on food resources and assets made available during times of disaster, researches and documenst successes and challenges of past responses, identifies increased capacity of storage and transportation resource during events, and is available to work closely with Polk Emergency Management in assisting where needed pre- and post-event.
+The Disaster Preparedness Committee educates itself on food resources and assets made available during times of disaster, researches and documents successes and challenges of past responses, identifies increased capacity of storage and transportation resources during events, and is available to work closely with Polk Emergency Management in assisting where needed pre- and post-event.

 2nd Annual Hunger Action Summit